WroclawUniversityOfScienceAndTechnology/pwrforge/example_project/README.md

 - `doc`: Generate project documentation.
 - `docker`: Manage docker environment for you project.
 - `publish`: Publish lib or binary to conan artifactory.
-- `update`: Read scargo.toml and generate CMakeLists.txt.
+- `update`: Read pwrforge.toml and generate CMakeLists.txt.
 - `gen`: Generate certificate and other artifacts for chosen targets

 First position yourself into working directory.

-IMPORTANT! if you make any changes of configuration in scargo.toml file then `scargo update` command need to be trigger to apply those changes into the project.
+IMPORTANT! if you make any changes of configuration in pwrforge.toml file then `pwrforge update` command need to be trigger to apply those changes into the project.

 ## Publish lib or bin using conan

 Please set the `CONAN_LOGIN_USERNAME=""` and `CONAN_PASSWORD=""` parameter in .devcontainer/.env file with you conan credential. and run:

-`scargo docker build`
+`pwrforge docker build`
 or
 `cd .devcontainer && docker-compose build`